 So that is how I am going to frame this decision.
 I recognize I need time to reflect without the pressure of finding a job.
 My current skills are enough and I am enough.
 But I also need a break from the rejection, so I don’t internalize the feelings of failure.
 And knowing this makes me feel that much better about my decision.

 I used to keep a saying taped to the outside of my door that fits right now.
-It said “Speak the Voice of your Heart, Even When your Voice is Shaking.”
-I know that for my mental health, I need to step away from my current student affairs job search and focus on meeting some basic needs.
+It said, “Speak the Voice of your Heart, Even When your Voice is Shaking.”
+I know that I need to step away from my current student affairs job search and focus on meeting some basic needs for my mental health.
 But I know, inside, that this isn’t the end of this dream.
-I just need a job, one that uses my best skills so I can find some joy in a vocation again.
+I just need a job that uses my best skills to find some joy in a vocation again.